Examination assignment 2

 - In your examination repository you should provide a POSTMAN collection.
 The examiner should be able to load this into the POSTMAN application or a NEWMAN CLI and test your API without any further configuration.
 For more information about POSTMAN and NEWMAN se this article: https://scotch.io/tutorials/write-api-tests-with-postman-and-newman

 - Don´t forget to make calls that shows your error handling like bad requests, bad credentials and so on.

 - The code should be published in your examination repository along with a report (see below)

 - Your solution should be testable without any configuration, installations of servers and so on.
 Preferable will the API be testable through a public URL.
 Any instructions of how to test your solution should be in your repository README.

 - The code should be individual created, the examiners may run a code anti-plagiarism tool on your code.
 Plagiarism will be reported.

-- Make a seed-file that automatically populated your application with some data for testing
+- Make a script-file that automatically populated your application with some data for testing

 Our suggestion for those without own ideas

-The fishing club "Den svartmunnade smörbultens banne" needs an API for collection fishing reports and wants your help.
+The fishing club "Den svartmunnade smörbultens banne" needs an API for collection fishing reports.
 They are thinking of building a client application but want a separated web API before taking this process along.
 The idea is that fishermen should be able to report their catch and that this data could be made public.
-They want data like:
+They want to collect data like: